eclipse-tractusx/managed-identity-wallet/revocation-service/README.md

 The application integrates with Keycloak for OAuth2 authentication and authorization:

-- **SERVICE_SECURITY_ENABLED**: Flag to enable or disable Servive Security integration for Disabling Swagger and other Endpoints.
+- **SERVICE_SECURITY_ENABLED**: Flag to enable or disable service Security integration for Disabling Swagger and other Endpoints.
 Defaults to true, false only for test purposes recommended.

 The application integrates with Keycloak for OAuth2 authentication and authorization: